Streamwood Dethatching Lawn Services

 Post-Dethatching Stormwater Management in Compliance with Streamwood’s MS4 Program

-- Immediate overseeding within 24-48 hours to stabilize soil
+- Immediate overseeding within 24-48 hours (preferably with improved Kentucky bluegrass or turf-type tall fescue)

-- Temporary erosion control blankets on slopes over 10-15%
+- Use of erosion control blankets on slopes exceeding 10-15%

-- Mulching or temporary seeding if overseeding is delayed
+- Temporary seeding or mulching if overseeding is delayed

 Streamwood Department of Public Works